• Employee Perks

 After the initial interview with a recruiter from Human Resources, your application is forwarded to the hiring manager for the job you applied for.
 The hiring manager will contact you within one week of receiving your application.
 If after the initial interview, we do not think you’re a good fit for us, we’ll let you know.
 If you don’t hear anything after one week (and please give us all 7 days… hiring season gets CRAZY!!!), please feel free to contact us.
 We’ll be happy to follow up on the status of your application.

 Stratton mountain’s employees are a mix of permanent & temporary residents of southwestern Vermont.
 Stratton does offer an employee housing program, but many employees make housing arrangements independently.
 If you’re thinking of relocating for a winter season, securing housing should be a top priority.
-Most employees find housing on craigslist.
-Nearby towns include Manchester, Londonderry, Peru, Winhall, Chester, Bondville, Jamaica, Newfane, Wardsboro & Rawsonville.
-We maintain a list of leads to help temporary residents find affordable housing options for the winter.
-You’ll need your own transportation, as there is no public transportation available.
+Most employees can find housing in nearby towns (Manchester, Londonderry, Peru, Winhall, Chester, Bondville, Jamaica, Newfane, Wardsboro & Rawsonville).
+We maintain a list of leads to help temporary residents find affordable housing options.

-There’s only one way to apply…. online!
-Click on a job to read more about it.
+There’s only one way to Apply to jobs at Stratton Mountain!
+Please do not send emails with resumes as they will be passed on.
+Click the link to view more information on specific positions and available openings.
 If you like what you see, apply.
 Timesaver – if you’re interested in more than one position, you may apply to just one position, and mention in your cover letter that you’re open to other jobs as well.

 Well, the hard part’s over, so now you can relax!
 We review applications on a daily basis, and respond to applicants via telephone & email.
 You’ll hear from us even if we decide to pursue other candidates.
 If you don’t hear from someone within a week, please feel free to contact us.
 Sometimes little glitches happen and your application never comes through.
 We like to know when this happens so good applicants don’t get lost.